-Wells Fargo credit card travel insurance is a benefit that pays up to $150,000 (and up to $1,000,000, in the case of Wells Fargo Visa Signature® Card) for any covered loss related to an accident involving a licensed Common Carrier.
-This is defined any motorized vehicle or mode of transportation that transports passengers for hire.
+Wells Fargo credit card travel insurance is a benefit that pays a maximum amount between $150,000 to $1,000,000, depending on the card, for any covered loss related to an accident involving a licensed Common Carrier.
+It includes any motorized vehicle or mode of transportation that transports passengers for hire.

 Here’s what you need to know about Wells Fargo credit card travel insurance:

 How to get it: You must purchase the passenger fare with your Wells Fargo consumer credit card while the insurance is effective to be eligible.
 The benefit is effective the date you become a Wells Fargo credit cardholder.

 Who is covered: The Wells Fargo travel insurance covers the cardholder, spouse, and dependent children.
 Any covered Loss must occur within one year after the accident in order to receive payment.